EDUCBA

 Example of Pyramid Scheme

 Let us take a simple example to understand the concept of a pyramid scheme.
-Let us assume that David is the founder of a pyramid scheme, and hence he is at the top of the pyramid.
-First, he recruited ten second-tier people who paid him fees for the privilege of joining the pyramid scheme.
-In the next stage, each of these ten second-tier members recruited ten third-tier members of their own, which means a total of 100 third-tier members.
+Let us assume that David is the founder of a pyramid scheme and is at the top of the pyramid.
+First, he recruited ten second-tier people who paid him fees for joining the pyramid scheme.
+In the next stage, each of these ten second-tier members recruited ten third-tier members of their own, which means 100 third-tier members.
 These 100 third-tier members also have to pay fees to the second-tier recruiters, a percentage of which goes up to David.
 This is how the recruitment process goes on, and the top-level members make money out of the recruitment without having any business operations to generate cash.

 Types of Pyramid Scheme